|Address:||619 Des Meurons Street|

 |Firms:||Smith Munn Carter|

 Marion School was designed by local architectural firm Smith Munn Carter Katelnikoff and constructed in 1950.
 The school was named after long-time Trustee and Chairman Joseph Alderic Marion.
 The 17-room school was built at a cost of $200,000 and was officially opened on Saturday, January 6, 1951.
-Both the Minister of Education, Honourable W. C. Miller, and then-Mayor, George C MacLean, were in attendance.
+Both the Minister of Education, Honourable W. C. Miller, and then-Mayor, George C MacLean, attended.

-The two storey light brick structure was designed with a double loaded corridor of classrooms on either side.
-The many windows reflect a rhythmical layout, but each window has been substantially filled in, with only the lower portion being retained.
+The two-storey light brick structure was designed with a double loaded corridor of classrooms on either side.
+The many windows reflect a rhythmical layout, but each window has been substantially filled in, with only the lower portion retained.
 Despite this, the original look and intention of design endures.

-The school was originally built as a public girls’ school and for a while, operated as a branch of St Joseph’s Academy, under the Sisters of the Holy Names of Jesus and Mary.
-In 1953-1954, an eight-classroom expansion was made and in 1963, an addition of a gym was added to the south end of the building.
+The school was originally built as a public girls’ school and for some time, operated as a branch of St Joseph’s Academy, under the Sisters of the Holy Names of Jesus and Mary.
+In 1953-1954, an eight-classroom expansion was completed, and in 1963, a gym was added to the south end of the building.

 |Suburb:||Central St. Boniface|